 Resting And Holding Meat After Cooking

-resting meat
+resting meat after cooking

 I found that these are two completely different things, but they can be combined also.
 This is just to make it even more complicated.